BOAScripts/Set-DummyAD/Improvements.md

 # Production ready ?
 - What would this script needs to be used in a prod env.?
     - Is there even a demand for creating users in batch in an on-prem AD?
 There are batch imports but those should fit the current state/structure of the target AD.
-S
     - Entra ID portage ?

 # Groups